spatialos/gdk-for-unity/docs/content/build.md

  To use quick-run:

 1. With your project open in the Unity Editor, on your computer’s keyboard, select Ctrl+L (Windows) or Cmd+L (Mac).
 2. Wait until you see a message in the Editor’s Console window that SpatialOS is ready.
-The message is: `SpatialOS ready`.
-Access the inspector at http://localhost:21000/inspector.
+The message is: `SpatialOS ready.
+Access the inspector at http://localhost:21000/inspector.`
 3. In your Unity Editor, play your game's Scene.